Learn how to add dimension to papercrafts with different adhesives and paper-shaping techniques by making my beautiful owl SVG!

 Cut your pieces using red, white, blue, yellow, and black cardstock using the same steps as the owl.

 You can experiment with the different adhesives to adjust the depth between the eagle's layers using the same techniques as the owl.

 He’ll make a great decoration for your Independence Day party -- just hang him on your front door using paint-safe putty!

 Here's what my finished 3D Layered Paper Owl looks like.
 Isn't it majestic?

-Get my instant download digital files for my free Owl SVG!
+Get my instant download digital files for my free Eagle or Owl SVG!